LyingCortex/microwave-filter-synthesis-rust/docs/development-guide.md

 ## Error Model

 The current unified error type is the right idea.
-The next refinement should be more structured categories, not more string payloads.
+The next refinement should be more structured categories where caller behavior should differ, while keeping simple validation failures straightforward.

 Recommended categories: